LaudateCorpus1/Honeywell5800/README.txt

 The 5817XT supports a programmable NO or NC wired on loop 1, reed switch on loop 2, and wired NC on loop 3.
 For life safety applications, or those who like to tinker, loop 1 can be configured to transmit an alert every 4 seconds until the loop is restored.
 Loop 4 is tamper.

 The 5834-4 four-button remote reports each button as a different loop, and combinations of buttons as a second set of four loops with the serial number incremented by 1.
 Note that the "*" button (lower right) is loop 1, and they rotate counterclockwise.
-(A neighbour's keyfob may be brutal if you make loop assumptions and act on unrecognized devices.)